Across the Face of the Moon

 When that copter nears I don’t think much, until it circles out those other ways, outa sight and earshot.
 I get to look up where I was looking anyway.
 To see a south east star getting higher.
 I get to looking that way in the in between.
 At a point that was just a blip above the clothesline a few hours ago and now is the brightest star.
 I walk the small concrete path that points south.
 And it’s the brightest star – up, up and left.
 Maybe it matters cos I got whanau coming.
 Maybe lightning strikes cleared the way.
 Maybe those strikes and thunder claps are what reminded me about looking to the sky and to the night – I’m thinking of Purapurawhetu.

 While I’m drawing I can hear Annabelle in the next room.
-She’s reading the first Harry Potter book to Tū Tonu.
+She’s reading to Tū Tonu.
 I sorta can’t hear what’s she’s saying, and I can’t sorta hear his questions.
 The sound is sorta muffled.
 The washing machines going.
 The door to the bedrooms sorta half open.
 But I can hear him, and sorta can see from when I went in before, I can hear and still see him hanging on her every word.
 And I can hear the tense parts.
 The scary parts, and hear his enthusiastic questions.
 Right now in the room next door ‘its is freezing in the boat’ and someone’s trying to start a fire.
 And the washing machine just finished.
 The musical tune just played and I can hear better.

 Beautiful sunset tonight.
 From all the way east to all the way west.
 We all went outside and looked across the skies, and then his mum and I found it was more beautiful later.
 From inside our sons room, looking out.
 A time to reflect on being here, where we were then, while/now the sun dips and the night begins.
 To be here now, is to be in all those other places before that were empty.
 And while Tū Tonu is there in that other room, on the couch sleeping.
 That we can stand together as his parents.
 And see that, he is as he as he is.
 He is as he was, and that he is of the two of us as well.
 And we hold each other and reflect that we as his parents grew together to be standing beside each other now.